-Pre-employment checks
+4.1 Pre-employment Checks

-Any offer to a successful candidate who will work at the School will be conditional upon the checks required as set out in the DfE statutory guidance, KCSIE, ISI, and NMSBS.
-All pre- employment checks should be undertaken by the HR team and all staff seeking to appoint anyone to work in the School must consult the HR team to ensure the appropriate checks and procedures are followed and completed prior to a new employee commencing work.
-Further, un-prescribed checks may also be appropriate in certain circumstances, and recruiting managers should discuss with HR any further checks considered appropriate for due diligence, especially in the context of the Prevent Duty, to ensure appointments, volunteers and visiting speakers are suitable.
+Any offer to a successful candidate who will work at the School will be conditional upon the checks required as set out in the DfE statutory guidance, KCSIE Sept 2023, ISI, and NMSBS.
+All pre- employment checks should be undertaken by the People team and all staff seeking to appoint anyone to work in the School must consult the People team to ensure the appropriate checks and procedures are followed and completed prior to a new employee commencing work.
+Further, un-prescribed checks may also be appropriate in certain circumstances and recruiting managers should discuss with the People Team, Recruitment Officer or Head of People any further checks considered appropriate for due diligence, especially in the context of the Prevent Duty, to ensure appointments, volunteers and visiting speakers are suitable.